chakra-ui/zag/packages/machines/README.md

   > Most framework ensures the `ref` (React), `this.$refs` (Vue) or `bind:this` (Svelte) have the same identity as when
   > you do `getElementById` or `querySelector` so this should work just fine.

+- State name should active and not passive

+  - represent something happening, e.g. `searching`, `scrubbing`, etc.
+  - represent an identifiable situation, e.g. `focused`, `visited`, `logged-in`

+- State machines are a mathematical model of computation.
+It includes:
+  - finite number of states
+  - transition between states
+  - side-effects that run as a result of transitions
+  - only one state can be active at a time